Willie Anderson (rugby union, born 1955)

-Willie Anderson (born 3 April 1955 in Sixmilecross, Northern Ireland) is a rugby union coach and former Ireland international.
+Willie Anderson (born 3 April 1955) is a rugby union coach and former Ireland international player.
 A lock, Anderson was capped 27 times for the national side between 1984 and 1990, some of which as captain.

-In one notable appearance as captain against the All Blacks, Anderson led his side into a confrontation with their opponents while they were performing the haka.
+Playing career

 While on a 1980 tour in Buenos Aires, Anderson was imprisoned for three months by the Argentinian authorities after attempting to smuggle a flag from a government building.
 He was later cleared of "demeaning a patriotic symbol".

+In one appearance as captain against New Zealand, Anderson led his side into a confrontation with their opponents while they were performing the haka.

-In a memorable moment, Anderson along with his French rugby counterpart Jean Condom, unwittingly became the subject of an amusing banner spotted by TV cameras in the crowd during a 5 Nations rugby match at Lansdowne Road in Ireland's championship campaign of 1985.
-The banner proudly read 'Our Willie's bigger than your Condom!'.
-Willie is also the father of fashion designer Jonathan Anderson who designed the Super Bowl performance outfit worn by the singer Rhianna in February 2023.
+Anderson along with his French opponent Jean Condom, unwittingly became the subject of an amusing banner spotted by TV cameras in the crowd during a 5 Nations rugby match at Lansdowne Road in Ireland's championship campaign of 1985.
+The banner read 'Our Willie's bigger than your Condom!'.

+Anderson attended Omagh Academy.
+He is the father of fashion designer Jonathan Anderson (JW Anderson) who designed the Super Bowl performance outfit worn by the singer Rihanna in February 2023.